 Moving House is a Serious Business

 A house move is indeed a serious business – not just because of the sums involved but because mistakes can be costly in other ways.
 Moving children from a school mid-way through term, forming new friendships and getting to know a new location can all be tough.

 Be prepared for some seriously hard work if you want to get the best house for your money in a location where you can really put down roots – build a family, a career and good friendships – and be happy.
 Sometimes it isn’t the huge house and garden in a perfect location that will make us happy but smaller things such as good neighbours, a safe, friendly community, the sound of birdsong and the way the sun shines in your kitchen in the early mornings.

 So before you embark on finding a new house, whether you are a seasoned house mover or a first time buyer start off by reading this guide to moving house and then making a list of what is important to you.
 But leave plenty of blank space as you may discover something in a home that you hadn’t thought of but is the one thing that makes you want to buy a particular home.

-Now start to draw up an initial search area – don’t be too set on a certain town or postcode as you may find it is too expensive or simply that the type of property you want is not available on the market in that area.
-You may also find that once you start looking at properties that location isn’t, after all, everything and you may be tempted by a larger home in a less favoured area.
-Choosing a home is a very personal decision and you may not know what you want until you see it.
+Once people start looking at properties they sometimes find that location isn’t, after all, everything and can be tempted by a larger home in a less favoured area.
+Choosing a home is a very personal decision and many people may not know what they want until they see it.